vl4d09/DSL_laboratory/4 lab/report4.md

              current_builder = random.choice(list(chars))
          return current_builder, i
      ```
-     This function processes the opening parenthesis ( in the regular expression.
+     ### This function processes the opening parenthesis "(" in the regular expression.
 It extracts characters within the parentheses, handles the ^ character, and returns the generated string along with the updated index i.
+So we don't have to worry if an expression is with or without parentheses.

 ### Main Function